This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Anyone who has more than one sex partner, or who has a sex partner who is infected with hepatitis B

-- Anyone who injects illegal drugs
+- Anyone who injects illegal drugs or shares needles or syringes with others

 - Anyone who has a chronic liver or kidney disease